 The University intends to achieve:

-To meet these targets annual quantitative and qualitative targets are set and the sustainability budget identifies specific projects to be achieved throughout the year.
-Please see our Sustainabilty Targets.
+Annual quantitative and qualitative targets are set and the sustainability budget identifies specific projects to be achieved throughout the year.
+Please see our Sustainability Targets 2022-23.

 Carbon reduction projects completed this year include expansion of our PV capacity by 201% by extending PV on 3 buildings increasing capacity by 272 kWp.
 Projects to be completed by March 2023 include installation of Building Management System (BMS) and smart LED lighting totalling £1,076,628.